HeeLoco/brutus/README.md

 │   ├── typescript/ # Complex business logic, enterprise features
 │   └── [future]    # aws/, gcp/ for other cloud providers └── frontend/
-    ├── vue/        # Vue 3 + Vite frontend with TypeScript
+    └── vue/        # Vue 3 + Vite frontend with TypeScript
-    └── svelte/     # SvelteKit frontend with TypeScript
 ```

 Each backend language implementation provides the same Azure Resource Management API with different strengths and use cases.
-The frontend provides two lightweight, containerized options for consuming these APIs.
+The Vue frontend provides a modern, containerized interface for consuming these APIs.

 ## 🚀 Backend Implementations